Germany apologises for colonial-era genocide in Namibia | Law-Order

 Germany apologises for colonial-era genocide in Namibia

-Anne Marcus, a 34-year-old German living in Namibia, said she was suspicious of the announcement because it came at a time when Namibia was financially vulnerable.
-"I think it was a very opportune time for the Germans to act and agree on something, knowing that there was a likelihood for Namibia to accept whatever offer came their way.
-So I'm not entirely sure justice has been served," she said.

-The southwest African country saw its economy contract by a record 8% in 2020 as it was hit by the coronavirus pandemic.
-Last month, it received its first-ever funds from the International Monetary Fund to address the country's deteriorating fiscal position.
+Namibia's president Geingob welcomed the move as a "step in the right direction", his spokesman told Reuters.
+"The apology on the part of Germany and acceptance there was a genocide is in itself historic and speaks to the moral responsibility Germany has towards Namibia and the communities affected by the first genocide of the 20th century," Alfredo Hengari told Reuters.

-Germany, which lost all its colonial territories after World War One, was the third biggest colonial power after Britain and France.
+HUMAN DIGNITY Germany, which lost all its colonial territories after World War One, was the third biggest colonial power after Britain and France.
 However, its colonial past was ignored for decades while historians and politicians focused more on the legacy of Nazi crimes, including the Holocaust.

-In 2015, it began formal negotiations with Namibia over the issue and in 2018 returned skulls and other remains of massacred tribespeople that were used in colonial-era experiments to assert claims of European racial superiority.
+Sima Luipert, 52, who identified herself as of Namibia's Nama people, said Germany should not have directed its apology to the Namibian state, which did not exist at the time of the genocide and was given no mandate to speak to Germany on behalf of traditional authorities.
+"Germany must come to the Nama people, and to the Herero people, and to ask for forgiveness," she said.
+"It is up to us to decide if that apology is genuine or not.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)